ahmad-ruslandia/JavaScript-Essentials-1/README.md

   - This module covers the concept of functions in JavaScript, including how to define and use functions in your code.

 - **Badge: JSE: Module 6: Errors, Exceptions, Debugging, and Troubleshooting**
-  - In this module, you will learn how to handle errors and exceptions in JavaScript, as well as techniques for debugging and troubleshooting your code.
+  - In this module, you will learn how to handle errors and exceptions in JavaScript, as well as techniques for debugging and troubleshooting your code